 #4 Buy a Bus Ticket

-Definitely our least favourite optipn, and the most expensive; for $20-$30 you can buy an official bus ticket leaving the border.
+For overland crossings, while this is definitely our least favourite option, and the most expensive, for around $20-$30 you can buy an official bus ticket at any border crossing.

-Usually, touts will sell them prior to leaving the current country you are in.
-For example, from Nicaracua to Costa Rica, there are an overwhelming amount of touts selling tickets at both Rivas and Penas Blancas.
+Usually touts will sell them prior to leaving the current country you are in.
+For example, from Nicaragua to Costa Rica, there are an overwhelming amount of touts selling tickets at both Rivas and Penas Blancas.

-However, this is hassle as it’s expensive and most likely you won’t ever use this ticket.
-So I’d exhaust all the above options first.
+Personally, we think this is a hassle, it’s expensive and quite possible you won’t ever use this ticket.
+So we’d exhaust all the above options first.

-So now, armed with the information, we wish you a successful border crossing and as always, if we can help further, feel free to pop us an email to katie [at] theungracefulguide.com or comment below.
+So now you are armed with the information, we wish you a successful border crossing and as always, if we can help further, feel free to pop us an email to info [at] theungracefulguide.com or comment below.